Considerations for invitees.

 As for equipment, there is no reason these days for most suppliers not to have a professional headset feed for the preacher.
 Lapel microphones simply do not pick up voice as well and hands are so often used to communicate, not to hold a microphone.
 Remember, you select your music provider.
 Some are professional, others are not.

 Lighting.
 This is another factor that affects behaviour of groups at events.
 Dark environments aren't so conductive to joyful or peaceful events.
 Bright light allows people to focus better and reduces chit chat.
-Keep the area fresh, lit and focussed so noisey people become quiet.
+Keep the area fresh, lit and focussed so that chatty people might think twice about their behaviours.

 And finally if you think you could benefit by employing a Toastmaster then seriously do consider this option.
 Guests love uniform and that too can impact.
 I always say if you want peace at your event, which most people do, then look at your own behaviour at another’s event.